railsuser2014/openobject-doc-book-en/3/3_6/invoice_payment.rst

 2. Partner Camptocamp receives an email with a link to an online preview of the document.

-3. In the online preview of the document, Camptocamp can read the document, download or print the PDF version, and then choose between a few
+3. In the online preview of the document, Camptocamp can read the document, download or print the PDF version, and then choose between a couple of options:
-options:

-  a. import this document in his own OpenERP instance, simply by providing its address;
+  a. import this document in his own OpenERP instance, simply by providing the instance address;

   b. ask to create a new OpenERP online instance, where the document will be pre-imported;

-  c. ask for the raw EDI document, which the partner can then import in his own third-party software, possibly via a corresponding EDI import system.
+  c. ask for the raw EDI document, which the partner can then import in his own third-party software through a corresponding EDI import system.

 4. Partner Camptocamp can also choose to directly pay online through Paypal or any other mechanism provided by your company.

 The email notification is freely customisable as an Email Template from the :menuselection:`Settings --> Configuration --> Email --> Templates`.

 To get the EDI and automatic emailing of orders and invoices to work, you need the :mod:`EDI` module, which is installed by default.
-You have to add an email adress to the partner and make sure the "Opt-out" checkbox is not selected.
+You need to add an email adress to the partner and make sure the "Opt-out" checkbox is not selected.
 Ask your system administrator to configure an Outgoing Mail Server.
-Note that email notifications will be added to a mail queue, but you can force emails to be send directly from the :menuselection:`Settings --> Email --> Messages`.
+Note that email notifications will be added to a mail queue and processed once in a while, but you can force emails to be send directly from the :menuselection:`Settings --> Email --> Messages`.

 The email your customer will receive, will look like the image displayed.